-The white grape variety comes from the Alsace ( France ).
-Synonyms are Belina Drobna, Breisgauer Riesling, Colmer, Alsatian, Ettlinger, Fütterer, Gelber Ortlieber, Knackerle, Kleiner Räusling, Kniperlé, Libiza, Mali Javor, Ortlieber, Petit Mielleux, Petit Räusling, Reichenweiherer, Rungauer, Strassburger, Türckheimer and Weisser Ortlieber.
+The white grape variety comes from the Alsace, Synonyms are Breisgauer Riesling, Colmer, Alsatian, Ettlinger, Gelber Ortlieber, Knackerle, Kleiner Gelber Ortlieber, Kleiner Räusling, Kniperlé, Libiza, Ortlieber, Petit Räusling, Reichenweiherer, Rungauer, Strassburger, Türckheimer, Weisser Ortlieber ( Germany ); Bela Kavka, Belina Drobna, Beli Kleschiz, Drobni Kleshiz, Mali Javor ( Croatia ); Petit Mielleux, Rochelle, Rochelle Blanche ( France ).
 Despite apparently indicative synonyms or morphological It must not be similar to the varieties Folle Blanche. feeder.
 Pinot Blanc or Räuschling be confused.
 According to in 2013 DNA analysis is a presumably natural cross between Pinot x Gouais Blanc (White Heisch).
 The variety was a cross partner in the new varieties Gutknipperlé.
 Neron and Triomphe d'Alsace,

-From 1780 it was made by the winegrower Johann Michael from the Alsatian community of Riquewihr Ortlieb (1730-1807) exported to Baden-Württemberg and there, among other things, referred to him as Ortlieber.
-The medium-ripening, productive vine is resistant to winter frost but prone to Botrytis and chlorosis, It produces soft, simply structured white wines.
-After a high point towards the end of the 18th century, the population decreased continuously.
+From 1780 it was made by the winemaker Johann Michael from the Alsatian community of Riquewihr Ortlieb (1730-1807) exported to Baden-Württemberg and there, among other things, referred to him as Ortlieber.
+The medium-maturing, productive vine is resistant to wintry ones frost but prone to Botrytis and chlorosis, It produces soft, simply structured white wines.
+After a high point at the end of the 18th century, the inventory continued to decline.
 Today the variety from the Alsatian and Württemberg vineyards has practically disappeared.
 In 2010, only 0.2 hectares were shown in Alsace (Haut-Rhin).
-In Austria is used by the organic wine estate Alois Raubal in Gumpoldskirchen (Thermal region) cultivated.
+In Austria the organic wine estate Alois Raubal in Gumpoldskirchen (Thermal region) cultivated.